 Furthermore, make sure that all perishable goods are stored in the freezer.
-During a power outage, food poisoning is among the risks we must prevent.
+Food poisoning is among the risks we must prevent during a power outage.

 Speaking of food and freezers, it is crucial that you also secure your food supply.
-Power loss in supermarkets can slow down the line and can make grocery shopping a hassle.
+Supermarket power loss can slow down the line and make grocery shopping a hassle.
 That’s why it’s a need to make sure you always have enough food supply to last a few days.

 5. Be Creative But Don’t Take Risks